Siege of Ryazan

-Ryazan, capital of the Principality of Ryazan, was the first Russian city to be besieged by the Mongol invaders under Batu Khan.
+The siege of Ryazan happened in Ryazan on December 1237 during the Mongol invasion of Kievan Rus'.
+Ryazan was the capital of the Principality of Ryazan, and was the first Kievan Rus' city to be besieged by the Mongol invaders under Genghis Khan's grandson Batu Khan.

 Prelude

-In the autumn of 1237 the Mongol Horde led by Batu Khan invaded the Rus' principality of Ryazan.
+In the autumn of 1237, the Mongol Horde led by Batu Khan invaded the Rus' principality of Ryazan.
 The Prince of Ryazan, Yuriy Igorevich, asked Yuriy Vsevolodovich, the prince of Vladimir, for help, but did not receive any.

 Siege

 The Mongols defeated the vanguard of the Ryazan army at the Voronezh River and on December 16, 1237 besieged the capital of the principality (this site is now known as Old Ryazan, Staraya Ryazan, and is situated some 50 km from the modern city of Ryazan).
 The townspeople repelled the first Mongol attacks.
 The Mongols then used catapults to destroy the city's fortifications.
 On December 21, Batu Khan's troops stormed the walls, plundered Ryazan, killed Prince Yuriy and his wife, executed nearly all of the city's inhabitants, and burned the city to the ground.
 "But God saved the Bishop, for he had departed the same moment when the troops invested the town."